Water conditions: Warm, clean water with plenty of movement

 Be careful if you are housing clown loach with other species of fish, as they will often refuse to eat food from the water’s surface.
 As a result, any of your attempts to feed them will be foiled, as the other fish will eat the food before the loaches can get to it.
 Instead, feed them sinking food that goes directly to the bottom of the tank.
 Some options include blood worms, brine shrimp, and black worms.

 You can even feed your clown loaches vegetables!
 They prefer small pieces of zucchini, peas, and more.
 Try to limit vegetable feeding to about once a week, and consider substituting fresh or frozen vegetables with herbivore flakes.

 In the wild, clown loach tend to live in rapidly moving bodies of water, such as running streams and rivers.
 That being said, these fish often migrate to forests, fields, and swampy areas during heavy monsoon floods.
 They do prefer swiftly moving bodies of water, however, which is something you should keep in mind when planning out your aquarium.
 Clown loaches also are a schooling fish, meaning they tend to live in large groups.

 Clown Loach Tank size

-You need to provide clown loach with plenty of space to grow, as they can grow quite large.
-Keep in mind, too, that clown loach can live for several years, meaning you will need to place and set-up their aquariums with this longevity in mind.
+You need to provide clown loach with plenty of space to grow, as they can grow to an average of 12 inches .
+Small tanks WILL stunt the growth of your clown loaches, possibly leading to a shortened lifespan.
+Keep in mind, too, that clown loach can live for many years, meaning you will need to place and set-up their aquariums with this longevity in mind.

 Clown loaches can tolerate a wide range of pH and any moderate hardness.
 Ideally, they should be in the pH range of 6.5 to 7.5.
 They prefer warmer temperatures similar to that of their native climate, with an ideal ranging from the high 70s to low 80s Fahrenheit.
 Provide plenty of water movement, but also quiet places to hide.